How to find your graduate

-MVCC’s 90 degree and certificate programs are offered within one of nine Academic Departments, which will proceed into the Auditorium in this order:
+MVCC’s 90 degree and certificate programs are offered within one of six Academic Schools, which will proceed into the ceremony in this order:

-Each graduate’s tassel denotes her or his major—note that some colors are used in more than one Academic Center:
+Each graduate’s tassel denotes her or his major—note that some colors are used in more than one Academic School:

 - Apricot: Nursing

 - Brown: Fine Art

 - Drab: Graphic arts, Business, or Information Technology

 - White: Humanities, Independent Study, Human Services, Psychology, or Education

 - Yellow: Math, Science, Health Services (Non-Nursing), Hospitality, Criminal Justice, or Social Sciences